iprak/custom-integration-image/Instructions.md

     * `#"tests".msg = "You should not import tests"`

 ## Test
-* Run `docker build -t custom-integration-image:local .` to build the image locally.
+* Run `docker build -t custom-integration-image:local . --force-rm` to build the image locally.
 * Test is locally by changing Dopckerfile in the test project to `FROM custom-integration-image:local`

 ## Prepare release